 Your actual reported data.
-The color shows where you are with respect to your yellow brick road:
+The color shows where you are with respect to your bright red line:

 Akrasia horizon ?

 This line is a week away from now.
-You can only make changes in the steepness of your road beyond the akrasia horizon.
+You can only make changes in the steepness of your red line beyond the akrasia horizon.

 An optimistic view of progress, i.e., a view of your data through rose-colored glasses.
 It shows your inexorable march towards your goal.
 If you're bouncing around it just shows you flat.
 When you go down (or whichever direction your goal is), it shows you that right away.

 It never shows you going up (or whatever the wrong direction is) unless it's sure you've screwed up.

 If you find the random fluctuation unnerving, you can focus on the pink dots day-to-day.